Smash into Pieces: History

 Smash into Pieces competed in the Melodifestivalen 2023 with the song "Six Feet Under".
 They participated in the fourth heat of the competition on 25 February 2023.
 They came in second place in the heat, allowing them to progress to the final on 11 March 2023.
 The song was released on digital platforms that same evening.
 The song peaked at number 2 in the Swedish singles chart.
 The band embarked on their first headline North America tour, supported by Citizen Soldier.
 Following the tour, they released an acoustic version of Six Feet Under with Citizen Soldier.
-They also confirmed they were working on an eight album due for release later in the year, in addition to a European tour with Cyan Kicks.
+They also confirmed they were working on an eighth album due for release later in the year, in addition to a European tour with Cyan Kicks.
 "The Tide" was released in April 2023, and in June another single, "Flow" was released.
 Three more singles were released in 2023: "Watching Over You" in August, "Out Of Here" in September, and "Venom" in November.
 The band confirmed the name of their eighth album to be Ghost Code on a behind-the-scenes Patreon video.
 The album was released on 12 April 2024, preceded by the single "Trigger" on 5 January 2024.
 The band participated in Melodifestivalen 2024 with the song "Heroes Are Calling"; they took the victory of their heat on 3 February 2024 and qualified directly to the grand final.
 In the final, they came in 3rd place with 90 points.

+They released their 9th album Armaheaven on 31 October 2025, which peaked at 10th place in the Swedish album chart.
+They are expected to go on a European tour in spring 2026 following the album's release.
+In December 2025, it was announced that Smash Into Pieces would participate in Melodifestivalen 2026 with the song "Hollow".
+They placed fourth in the final.